TV and Video I Have Produced

 The Time is Now: Race and Resolution (2020)

 The spring and summer of 2020 were a particularly fraught time for race in America, and I was honored to have the chance to be a writer/producer on a show and conversation that confronted the topic with the weight and seriousness it deserved and still deserves.

 From A&E: “The Time Is Now: Race and Resolution aired across all A+E networks in partnership with the NAACP and OZY.
 This important conversation features influential social justice voices discussing the ways systemic racism, implicit bias, and economic inequality are afflicting our nation, and pathways forward to help achieve lasting change.”

 Heaven Tours – Rwanda (2018)

-I spent two months in the summer of 2018 helping launch a tour company based in Kigali, Rwanda by developing city tours and providing supporting photos and videos to help the company promote their tours to clients at the hotel, as well as tour operators abroad.
+I spent two months in the summer of 2018 launching Heaven Tours, a tour company based in Kigali, Rwanda, by developing city tours and providing supporting photos and videos to help Heaven Rwanda promote said tours to clients at the hotel, as well as tour operators abroad.
 The videos here support each of the unique city cultural tours around Kigali, including ones around art, fashion, food, and the city itself.

 Thomas & Friends (2017)

 I had the opportunity to write a digital animated series for Mattel’s Thomas & Friends, and the chance to create a storyline for a character and series I’d grown up playing with was downright charming.
 The challenge was a dialogue-free script to be stop-motion animated.
 I hope you enjoy the resulting three episodes.